 (Food insecurity is defined by the UN as the state of being without reliable access to sufficient quantity of affordable, nutritious food.
 In other words, when people do not have enough money for sufficient amounts or quality of food, or the worry that this may happen in the future.)

 Measuring food insecurity is easier than you might think.
 There are two existing survey tools that have been validated and could easily and inexpensively be added to an existing government survey of households.
 The UN Food Insecurity Experience Survey (FIES) and the USDA Food Insecurity assessment have been used in many countries around the world, and are the gold standard for measuring food insecurity.

 On February 2nd, the Food Insecurity Measurement bill from Emma Lewell-Buck MP will have its second reading.
 It calls on the government to implement one of the above measures of household food insecurity routinely in the UK.
 This will build on the substantial progress made in Scotland, who are already implementing three FIES questions (with a view to implementing all eight in the coming years).

 The need for this bill is as simple as this: what gets measured gets fixed.
 Food insecurity is affecting your community, your neighbours.
 In a rich country like ours, this is simply unacceptable!
 But we need quality data as a necessary first step to tackling this problem head on.

-For more information on measuring food insecurity, there are two relevant briefing papers from the Food Foundation, Sustain and academic expert Dr Rachel Loopstra (Kings College London):
+For more information on measuring food insecurity, you could read the new report Step up to the Plate by Hannah Lambie-Mumford , or these briefing papers from the Food Foundation, Sustain and academic expert Dr Rachel Loopstra (Kings College London):